This post was most recently updated on September 14th, 2021

 Video ads tend to pay more than display.
 But in order not to compromise page load times, decide on the maximum number of video ads you want to run and target them accordingly via an ad server/DFP.

 We trust you’ve enjoyed our Ultimate List of ad Yield Optimization & Management techniques for Publishers.
 Want access to even more powerful yield optimization techniques?
 MonetizeMore can help take your ad revenue to the next level with a wide range of advanced ad optimization techniques, header bidding, and proprietary AdTech.
-Sign up to get started today!
+Sign up for a Starter account at MonetizeMore today!